One of the best exercises you can do only needs a couple minutes a day.

 Rest when you need to and pay attention to your form.
 If your back starts to arch, drop to your knees.
 And then start again.

 I am working on increasing my core.
 I use planks, hanging ab work and ab wheel roller to help increase my strength.
-I know a as I build a stronger core with planks it will increase my overall athletic performance and things I do every day.
+I know as I build a stronger core with planks it will increase my overall athletic performance and things I do every day.

 How long can you hold your plank?